Acupuncture

 What are the needles like?

-How many needles do you use and where do you put them?
+How many needles do you use, and where do you put them?

 Does acupuncture hurt?

-What conditions you treat?
+What conditions do you treat?

 General: Allergies, Asthma, Sinusitis, Headaches, TMJ, Back Pain, Sciatica, Musculoskeletal Problems, Insomnia, Anxiety, Dizziness, Depression, High Blood Pressure, Chronic Fatigue, Fibromyalgia, Addictions, Indigestion, Constipation, Sexual Dysfunction, Post-Operative Recovery, Palliative Care.